lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 The first step in writing a paper is to get the tools ready.

-+ The document editor, such as Office-Word and $LaTeX$ .
++ The document editor, such as Office-Word and $L^AT_EX$.
+These tools can help us format our papers and check spelling and grammar.
 + Drawing software.
 Figures and tables (display items) are often the quickest way to communicate large amounts of complex information.
 A good drawing software is needed to make exquisite figures and tables.
 + Note management software.
 In the process of writing a thesis, it is inevitable to produce a lot of notes.
 A good note management can help us improve our efficiency.
 + Anything else that can help us write a paper.